Johannesburg

 A streetside vegetable stall on Derrick Avenue in Cyrildene's Chinatown.

-Places to eat tasty and well-priced Asian food abound, with everything from traditional yum cha to Szechuan hotpot and Thai food on offer.
+Places to eat tasty and affordable Asian food abound, with everything from traditional yum cha to Szechuan hotpot and Thai food on offer.
 For the adventurous eater, there is a lot of fun to be had in deciphering untranslated Chinese menus.
-Popular haunts include the always busy Shun De (bookings at +27 82 059 2291) for weekend dim sum brunches (yum cha) and for steaming szechuan hotpot there's the no-frills Chong Qing Hotpot (bookings at +27 83 554 3054).
-For Thai food the distinctive Anong restaurant (bookings at +27 74 240 6712) makes you feel like you've stumbled upon a casual eatery in Bangkok (complete with its own Buddhist shrine in the parking lot).
+Popular haunts include the always busy Shun De (to book, call +27 82 059 2291) for weekend dim sum brunches (yum cha), and for steaming Szechuan hotpot, there's the no-frills Chong Qing Hot Pot (to book, call +27 83 554 3054).
+For Thai food, the distinctive Anong restaurant (to book, call +27 74 240 6712) makes you feel like you've stumbled upon a casual eatery in Bangkok (complete with its own Buddhist shrine in the parking lot).

-For Chinese New Year, Cyrildene will have its official street party on Sat, Feb 17, 2024, from 16:30 – 21:30.
+For Chinese New Year, Cyrildene will host its official street party on Sat, Feb 8, 2025, from 16:30 – 21:30.
 Enjoy Chinese dragon and lion dances, cultural performances, and a Chinese national costume parade.
+Find the details here

-Sandton's unofficial Chinatown is clustered around a collection of low-key strip malls in Rivonia where you'll find mostly basic and affordable Chinese and Korean eateries, plus a hidden Thai place called Thai Elephant.
-This Chinatown is centred purely around retail and dining (unlike First and New Chinatown where some Chinese-South African families still live) and has its very own China Mall called Oriental City, where you can buy all kinds of cut-price homeware, cheap Chinese electronics, luggage, clothing, and the like.
-If you enjoy classic hotpot and barbecue restaurants this area has several options.
-For a more polished offering check out Kokoro, a supermarket in Rivonia Junction Centre that stocks a wide range of Chinese (as well as Japanese and Korean) speciality items.
+Sandton's unofficial Chinatown is clustered around a collection of low-key strip malls in Rivonia, where you'll find mostly basic and affordable Chinese and Korean eateries, plus a hidden Thai place called Thai Elephant.
+This Chinatown is centred purely around retail and dining (unlike First and New Chinatown, where some Chinese-South African families still live), and has its very own China Mall called Oriental City, where you can buy all kinds of cut-price homeware, electronics, luggage, clothing, and the like.
+If you enjoy classic hotpot and barbecue restaurants, this area has several options to choose from.
+For a more polished offering, check out Kokoro, a supermarket in Rivonia Junction Centre that stocks a wide range of Chinese (as well as Japanese and Korean) speciality items.
+Kokoro also has a branch at 32 7th Street, Linden.

 A typical China Mall clothing display.